 If you are wanting to invest big, and capitalize on the high demand for multiple and unique rentals, your choice of land will be a huge factor in your success and profitability.
 As a land and real estate investor, I sometimes spend weeks or months looking for the best place to invest.
 If you find the ideal property, make sure you find out if it is in a flood-plan, has legal access, has utilities to the lot line and has physical access.
 If it doesn’t have all of these factors, keep looking.
 I’ve made the mistake by purchasing land under the assumption that I could obtain water rights, or legal access with ease, but to find out it was impossible after we closed escrow.
 Your choice of land should be near attractions, business, highways or anything that has a higher volume of people or traffic.
 Hire an investment savvy real estate broker to help you find the best property, and explain to them your business plan so they understand the big picture.
 Also, it is very important to do a study of how much rentals are going for in your desired area.
 If your income to investment ratio is weak, your either paying too much for the property, or rents are just too low.

-Refer to the above 3 Business Models for these sample income scenerios.
+Refer to the above 3 Business Models for these sample income scenario’s.

-Business #1: You purchase a single tiny home, and connect to your houses utilities for about $50,000, You are able to rent for $750 per month to a long term renter.
+Business #1: You purchase or build a single tiny home, and connect to your home’s utilities for a total investment of about $40,000, You are able to rent for $900 per month to a long term renter.
 Here is a sample Profit and Loss:

 - Monthly utility cost increase $75

-Business #2: You buy, and develop a property of 15 lots on 3 acres for an investment of $400,000.
+Business #2: You buy, and develop a property of 15 lots on 1-3 acres for an investment of $250.000-$400,000.
 You rent each lot for $350 per month, totaling $5250 per month for the 15 lots.
 We are also assuming that each lot is individually metered and each lot renter is paying for electricity and water.
-These sample numbers are based on you, the owner managing these 15 lots.
+These sample numbers are based on you, the owner, managing these 15 lots.

 - Monthly gross income (10% vacancy) $4725